 Job seekers should not be hindered by their online course profiles.
 Imagine being denied your dream job in the prime of your career merely because the employer vehemently disagreed with a thought that you expressed in an online post as a sophomore.
 The only way to prevent this scenario is to allow all students, and graduates to entirely remove their data from platforms and third-party servers after the class concludes.

-The future models in data management for digital course requirements should reconcile the developing powers of modern day technology with safeguarding sacred American individual rights and liberties.
-These elements are essential for the opportunities of personal development that students should receive in college courses.
+The future models in data management for digital course requirements should reconcile the developing powers of modern day technology and innovation with respecting students desire for privacy in online courses.
+Protecting privacy is essential for the opportunities of personal development that students should receive in college courses.

 Privacy Matters.
 The protection of students’ rights to free speech—in online courses — is paramount for ensuring that New Jersey universities lead the nation in providing students a well-rounded education.